MIDIManNoah/IGME-470-Journals/README.md

 # P1 - Blink

 Create an arduino project using two or more digital inputs and two or more digital outputs.
 Write about the user experience and the development process.

+# P2 - Move

+Create a "poetic experience" using a "novel sensor", a transistor (or transistors) to control outputs, and serial communication to an on-screen app.
+Write about the experience goal and the development process.